Countable models of weakly quasi-o-minimal theories I: Introduction

 Throughout the paper, first-order model theory techniques will be used exclusively.
 We will rely on results from our recent paper \cite{MTwom}, in which the notion of weak o-minimality for complete types of an arbitrary first-order theory is introduced and several favorable model-theoretic properties of weakly o-minimal types are proved; these are reviewed in Section \ref{Section_preliminaries}.
 The key new notion in this work is that of trivial weakly o-minimal types.
 They play a central role in the proof of Theorem \ref{Theorem1_shift}, making the proof not generalize outside the weakly quasi-o-minimal context.
-We believe also that trivial types will play a decisive role in the proof of Vaught's conjecture for weakly quasi-o-minimal theories.
+We believe also that trivial types will play a decisive role in establishing the proof of Vaught's conjecture for weakly quasi-o-minimal theories.

-The paper is organized as follows.
-Section \ref{Section_preliminaries} contains preliminaries.
-We give a thorough overview of the results from \cite{MTwom} on weakly o-minimal types that will be used in this and subsequent articles.
-We also prove some properties of convex weakly o-minimal types ($p\in S(A)$ is convex if its locus is a convex subset of some $A$-definable linear order).
+In Section \ref{Section_preliminaries}, we give a thorough overview of the results from \cite{MTwom} related to the weakly o-minimal types that will be used.
+In Section \ref{Section_IT convex}, we prove some properties of convex weakly o-minimal types ($p\in S(A)$ is convex if its locus is a convex subset of some $A$-definable linear order $(D,<)$).